OpenTranslationBible/open-bible/en-GB/18.Job/md/job-32.md

 ## Job 32:18

-> For I am full of words,
+> For I am filled with words,
-> and the spirit within me compels me.
+> and the spirit within me urges me to speak.

 ## Job 32:19